Rbdair/react-calendar-timeline/README.md

 The argument `resizeEdge` is when resizing one of `left` or `right`.

 The argument `time` describes the proposed new time for either the start time of the item (for move) or the start or end time (for resize).

+The argument `groupId` is the new group id to be moved to.

 The function must return a new unix timestamp in milliseconds... or just `time` if the proposed new time doesn't interfere with business logic.